 The pay for these sessions is flexible and is based on the players or teachers skill, style of music, desirability and need for this project.
 So far the rate has been $300.00 per session.
 A player’s time to prepare for a session or any pre-session meetings will be paid for at an agreeable rate and amount.
 Besides getting paid for a session or trading work for me making you a CD or performance video you can chose to collect royalties which is explained in detail in the Royalty Payments letter.

 Not mentioned in the trade for work in Appendix B I can collaboratively make a mini documentary about your life as a player or teacher.
-I can help write a script, do the interview, record the voiceover, edit the production and deliver you labeled copies.
-If you’d like to see an example of how your film could be cut, pictures panned and zoomed, (that way of adding drama to a still picture is called the Ken Burn Effect which he learned in the 70’s and made popular in his many documentaries) or the sound of my voice in a voiceover look at the documentary I made and posted on YouTube under “74 Foot Homemade Boat”.
+I can help write a script, do the interview, record the voice over, edit the production and deliver you labeled copies.
+If you’d like to see an example of how your film could be cut, pictures panned and zoomed, (that way of adding drama to a still picture is called the Ken Burn Effect which he learned in the 70’s and made popular in his many documentaries) or the sound of my voice in a voice over look at the documentary I made and posted on YouTube under “74 Foot Homemade Boat”.
 It’s about an unfinished homemade boat I bought and worked on for over 20 years.
 If you’re a boater you might be interested in this documentary.
-Because I got over 200,000 hits on this obscure story I think my sales estimate’s in the royalty payments article were quite low.
+Because I got over 240,000 hits on this obscure story I think my sales estimate’s in the royalty payments article were quite low.
 I think it possible half million people will visit the site eventually and spent an average of $40.00. which will boost everyone’s share considerably.

 If this letter finds you and you are interested in working on this project please e-mail me at email@example.com or call at 773-307-1399.
 Since each session takes about 5 days to edit, these recordings will be scheduled over the period from Mach 2018 and beyond.
 Each player’s picture will be on the website along with a link to their own website as well.
 Players will be asked to sign a waiver giving up their rights to these recordings which also states they are not responsible for any licensing for songs played during these sessions for their own protection.
 Thank you for reading this letter and I hope to hear from you.